 Board of Nursing

 A. There are two methods of original licensure.
 Original licensure by exam and original licensure by endorsement.
-Applications for a license by exam or endorsement may be obtained by writing, calling or emailing the Board office.
+Applications for a license are available on our web site under License Information & Forms.

 A graduate (or soon to be graduate) of an accredited nursing program who wants to secure an original Missouri license by exam completes an application form, submits the application and licensure fee, and applies to take the National Council Licensure Examination (NCLEX®).